How To Feed A Loon

 • 3 tablespoon unsalted butter

-• 2 cups fresh marinara sauce plus more for serving
+• 2 cups marinara sauce plus more for serving

 • 4 tablespoon Parmesan cheese shredded (or use grated)